-Today’s blog is from our partner at NATIONAL, Jonathan Litwack.
+Today’s blog is from our partner at NATIONAL Public Relations, an AVENIR GLOBAL brand, Jonathan Litwack.
 Enjoy!

 Key Performance Indicators (KPIs) are a lot like a road trip: we know that we have a starting point and an end point, with speed being our indicator of whether we’ll successfully reach our destination on time or not.

 (Analogy lost on you?
 Check out this other blog post which serves as an introduction to KPIs.)

 That said, there are other factors we need to consider; other “metrics” that help us determine if we can keep that speed up.
 Here are a few:

 - Fuel gauge (do we have enough fuel to sustain us to our destination?)

 - Odometer (how far have we travelled so far?)

 - Tachometer (how many RPMs our engine is running at)